 For example, if a customer purchases 5 copies of your application, your application could be installed on 100 computers but only 5 computers/users could run your application simultaneously.
 This is done by checking-out a license when the application starts up and checking it back in when the application exits, so that the license can be used by another user.

 QLM offers 2 approaches for implementing floating licenses:

 Cloud-based floating licenses

 With cloud-based floating licenses, the check-out operation is performed against the QLM License Server hosted in the cloud.
 To check-out a license, a user needs internet access.
 Similarly, to check-in a license, a user needs to connect to the QLM License Server.
 Cloud-based floating licenses are simple to implement but require that users have an internet connection when starting the application and when exiting it.

 For more details about implementing cloud-based floating licenses, click here.

 On-premise floating licenses

 With on-premise floating licenses, the check-out operation is performed against a floating license database deployed at the customer site.
 To check-out a license, a user does not need internet access.
 Similarly, to check-in a license, a user needs to connect to the floating license database so no internet connection is required.
-Cloud-based floating licenses are a bit more complex to implement, require the deployment of a floating license database at the customer site but do not require that users have an internet connection.
+On-premise floating licenses are a bit more complex to implement, require the deployment of a floating license database at the customer site but do not require that users have an internet connection.